Josee9988/project-template/README.md

 1. An **`EXECUTEME.sh`** script that **MUST be executed right when you clone your repository**.
 The script will replace Jose's username and email (the author) with yours.
-It will remove all the content from the CHANGELOG.md and write the basic structure for you to write your own.
+It will remove all the _content_ from the CHANGELOG.md and write the basic structure for you to write your own.
-The script will also remove all the content from the README.md and will auto remove itself (the script).
+The script will also remove all the _content_ from the README.md, will remove the LICENSE to let you freely choose your own and will auto remove itself (the script).
 1. A `.gitignore` ignoring Jetbrains/Intellij and VSCode IDE's folders and Linux files.
 1. A CHANGELOG.md file that the `EXECUTEME.sh` script will remove to let you write your own.
 1. A README.md file that its content will be erased when you run the `EXECUTEME.sh` script.